 Making Perfect Chocolate Bakery Style Muffins

 To achieve the best double chocolate bakery style muffin, I make buttermilk so I have a slightly acidic batter.
 This keeps the muffins moist and tender.
 Buttermilk is super easy to make.
-To every 1 cup of milk, add 1 tbsp of vinegar and let it sit for a few minutes, until you notice little curdles at the top.
+To every 1 cup of milk, add 1 tablespoon of vinegar and let it sit for a few minutes, until you notice little curdles at the top.
 Or purchase buttermilk from the store.

 I also use bread flour instead of all-purpose.
 Can I use bread flour instead of all-purpose flour when baking?
 Yes!
 But you should watch out for a few things: